Gendercide

-Gendercide is the systematic killing of members of a specific gender.
-The term is related to the general concepts of assault and murder against victims due to their gender, with violence against women and men being problems dealt with by human rights efforts.
-Gendercide shares similarities with the term 'genocide' in inflicting mass murders; however, gendercide targets solely one gender, being men or women.
+Gendercide or Gender-related killing is the systematic murder of members of a specific gender.
+The term is related to the general concepts of assault and murder against victims due to their gender, with violence against men and women being problems dealt with by human rights efforts.
+Gendercide shares similarities with the term 'genocide' in inflicting mass murders; however, gendercide targets solely one gender.
 Politico-military frameworks have historically inflicted militant-governed divisions between femicide and androcide; gender-selective policies increase violence on gendered populations due to their socioeconomic significance.
 Certain cultural and religious sentiments have also contributed to multiple instances of gendercide across the globe.

 Etymology

 The term gendercide was first coined by American feminist Mary Anne Warren in her 1985 book, Gendercide: The Implications of Sex Selection.
 It refers to gender-selective mass killing.
 Warren drew "an analogy between the concept of genocide" and what she called "gendercide".
 In her book, Warren wrote:

 By analogy, gendercide would be the deliberate extermination of persons of a particular sex (or gender).
 Other terms, such as "gynocide" and "femicide," have been used to refer to the wrongful killing of girls and women.
 Nevertheless, "gendercide" is a sex-neutral term in that the victims may be either male or female.
 There is a need for such a sex-neutral term since sexually discriminatory killing is just as wrong when the victims happen to be male.
 The term also calls attention to the fact that gender roles have often had lethal consequences and that these are in important respects analogous to the lethal consequences of racial, religious, and class prejudice.